 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Illinois Tool Works Inc. To summarize, we found that Illinois Tool Works Inc ranked in the 39th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+We started the process of determining a valid price forecast for Illinois Tool Works Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Illinois Tool Works Inc ranked in the 39th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 22.83%.
 As for the metrics that stood out in our discounted cash flow analysis of Illinois Tool Works Inc, consider:

-Relative to other stocks in its sector (Industrials), Illinois Tool Works Inc has a reliance on debt greater than only 21.46% of them.
+Relative to other stocks in its sector (Industrials), Illinois Tool Works Inc has a reliance on debt greater than just 23.25% of them.

 Terminal Growth Rate in Free Cash Flow